History & Staff

 A funeral, or memorial service, should provide family members and loved ones with the chance to reflect, remember, and celebrate a life well-lived.
 At Thompson, our goal is to create exceptional services and experiences that fulfill the wishes of your loved one.
 Our experienced Funeral Directors provide guidance on the crucial first steps toward healing.

-Licensed Funeral Director / Embalmer
+Location Leader, Licensed Funeral Director and Embalmer

 Funeral Director and Cremation Specialist